 Do you struggle with a sore scalp?
 Lots of us may experience periods of soreness on our scalp, potentially accompanied by scalp itching, flaking, tightness and hair loss.

-Scalp issues are a passion for us, as many of us have experienced personally.
-Our experts have created this guide, firstly to help you understand what may be behind your scalp concerns, and secondly, what you can do to ease them.
+Easing a sore scalp is a passion for us, as some of the Suvarna team have personal experience of it.
+We have created this guide, firstly to help you understand what may be behind your scalp concerns, and secondly, what you can do to remedy them.

 Instead, we recommend an organic, natural and scent-free shampoo, with ingredients like chamomile to soothe the pain and inflammation.